 The Company mainly manufactures and sells of its products.
 Sales are recognized when control of the goods is transferred to the customer and the goods are delivered to the customers.
 The main product of the Company is Passive Component and revenue is recognized based on the consideration stated in the contract.
-The remaining sales transactions are usually accompanied by volume discounts (based on the accumulated total sales amount for a specified period).
-Therefore, revenue from these sales is recognized based on the price specified in the contract, net of the estimated volume discounts.
 Accumulated experience is used to estimate and provide for the discounts, using the expected value method.
 Revenue is only recognized to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 During the period specified in the contract, refund liability is recognized for the products expected to be returned.

 The credit period of the Company's sale of goods is from 30 to 150 days.
 For most of the contracts, when the Company transfers the goods to customers and has a right to an amount of consideration that is unconditional, these contracts are recognized as trade receivables.
 The period between the time when the Company transfers the goods to customers and when the customers pay for that goods is usually short and have no significant financing component to the contract.
-In the case that the Company has the right to transfer the goods to customers but does not has a right to an amount of consideration that is unconditional, these contacts should be presented as contract assets.
-Besides, in accordance with IFRS 9, the Company measures the loss allowance for a contract asset at an amount equal to the lifetime expected credit losses.